garawalid/seq-datasource-v2/README.md

 ## Usage
 `#Todo`

 It's possible to pass a schema to DataFrame API.
+There are few rules around **scehma**.
 - The filed names must be **key** and/or **value**.
 > The name **key** will project the key field of the Seq file.
 The same goes for the **value**
 - The filed type should match the type of the seq file.